ioos/bio_mobilization_workshop/_episodes/07-validation-and-publishing.md

 # Data Publishing Pipeline

  After going through QAQC and being standardized to Darwin Core, the dataset are uploaded to an IPT.
 Metadata is added in the form of EML and the dataset published as a Darwin Core Archive (DwC-A).
 The data are then pushed to central OBIS.
-Each dataset also has the option of being pushed to GBIF through the OBIS IPT.
+Each dataset also has the option of being pushed to GBIF by registering the resource with GBIF in the IPT.

 ![Image by Enrique Montes]({{ page.root }}/fig/DwC_workflow.jpg){: .image-with-shadow }
 *Data publishing pipeline.
 Image credit: Enrique Montes*